Introduction to MS Word 2010

 A projector or interactive whiteboard for demonstration

-Large printed visual instructions or show the video
+Large printed visual instructions or show a video

 Headphones (if using audio and video instructions)